w3c/ServiceWorker/explainer.md

 This means you get to hear about requests for the page itself, the CSS, JS, images, XHR, beacons… all of it.
 The exceptions are:

 * iframes & `<object>`s – these will pick their own controller based on their resource URL
-* service workers – requests to fetch/update a service worker don’t go through the service worker
+* Service workers – requests to fetch/update a service worker don’t go through the service worker
 * Requests triggered within a service worker – you’d get a loop otherwise

 The `request` object gives you information about the request such as its URL, method & headers.
 But the really fun bit, is you can hijack it and respond differently: